Electus D. Litchfield: Organization membership

 In the 1930s, as president of the Municipal Art Society, he fought a proposal to renovate Central Park with numerous baseball fields.

 He was a Fellow of the American Institute of Architects, member of the Architectural League of New York, New York Fine Arts Federation, the Beaux-Arts Institute of Design, and Building Revision Commission (1906–1907), a former director of the Citizens Housing and Planning Council, a founder of the New York Building Congress, and a "former governor of the Society of Colonial Wars of New York, and a member of the General Society of Colonial Wars, the City Club of New York and The Pilgrims."

 Rehabilitation of Lieutenant William S. Cox

-"Mr. Litchfield had come into the news as the grandson of William S. Cox, a naval lieutenant in the War of 1812, whose commission had been revoked by court-martial in 1814.

-"Lieutenant Cox had helped carry the dying Capt.
-James Lawrence below decks of the frigate Chesapeake during a battle with the British at Boston Harbor.
-As the result of leaving the scene of the fighting while senior uninjured officer, Mr. Cox was demoted.

-"For forty years, Mr. Litchfield sought to have the Navy remove the stigma of that decision.
-On Sept.
-8 he won his fight when the Navy presented to him at St. Barnabas a certificate of restoration of Mr. Cox's commission authorized by the President and the Congress."

 Death and legacy

 Litchfield was a lifetime New Yorker, residing at 171 East Seventy-third Street.
-He died aged 80 at St. Barnabas Hospital in the Bronx, New York City, New York.
+He died aged 80 at St. Barnabas Hospital in the Bronx on November 27, 1952.
 He was survived by his widow Elizabeth, daughter Mrs. Elizabeth Lamble of Sarasota, Florida, and son, Burnham Litchfield of Edgartown, Massachusetts.